samsaid/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-## Dependencies
+The objective of this project is to explore the accurcy of sentiment analysis on Tweets.

-Install the following on your computer not project folder (you might need more than this...check the imports)
+## Project Dependencies
 ```
-!pip install nltk
+pip install nltk
-!pip install textblob
+pip install textblob
-!pip install tweepy
+pip install tweepy
 ```